 If your circumstances don’t fit legally with either an Order of Protection or a Restraining Order, then another option is obtaining a Trespass Notice (Notice to Trespass).
 Call your local law enforcement and tell them that you have a concern that a particular person might harass you and ask them to issue the Trespass Notice.
 In most places, the police will personally deliver the notice to the person you are concerned with and the notice will be in effect until you remove it.

 A Trespass Notice is not a strong protection if you are in fear of your safety though, and we still advise you to keep your guard up.
 For some stalkers, it will be enough.
 For others, it makes it easier for the police to at least arrest the person for trespassing.
 If you’re comfortable bringing it to your employer’s attention, you may ask your employer to request one for your place of work as well.
 A Trespass Notice is better than nothing and it may make it easier for you to obtain a restraining order later.

 Let Our Charleston Criminal & Family Court Lawyers Help You

+The lawyers at Futeral & Nelson have obtained restraining orders on behalf of clients and have also defended people falsely accused of harassment and stalking.
 If you are concerned with your safety due to someone else’s conduct, schedule an appointment with one of our lawyers.
 Because we have experience in both criminal and family courts, we’re able to help you get a Restraining Order or an Order of Protection.